-Even women who thought they would personally never make this choice (or be in the situation to need to make it) and women who don't agree with abortion have them.
-People of other genders, like trans men, also have them and of course, men from a similar range of backgrounds, identities and life experiences are also involved in pregnancies that end in abortion.
+Even people who thought they would personally never make this choice (or be in the situation to need to make it) or who don't agree with abortion have them.
+And of course, men from a similar range of backgrounds, identities and life experiences are also involved in pregnancies that end in abortion.

 Abortion has existed in nearly all times, places and cultures.
-When done legally, it is an extremely safe, simple procedure that takes less than ten minutes.
-Yet tens of thousands of women around the world die as a result of unsafe abortions every year.
+When done legally, like it is in Canada, it is an extremely safe procedure with a less than 1% chance of complications.
+Yet tens of thousands of us die as a result of unsafe abortions every year in places where it isn't legal.
 Even more suffer unnecessary pain, infertility, injury and illness.
-Whatever the risks, women continue to make the decision to end pregnancies that happen at the wrong time.
-We have strong reasons to do so - otherwise abortion would not continue to be common even when stigmatized, unsafe and/or illegal and we would not have fought so hard for the right to abortion.
+Whatever the risks, we continue to make the decision to end pregnancies that happen at the wrong time.
+We have strong reasons to do so - otherwise abortion would not continue to be common even when stigmatized, unsafe or illegal and we would not have fought so hard for the right to safe and legal abortion here in Canada.